ResearchComputing/Documentation/docs/software/Containerizationon.md

 #### Apptainer Build

-Once you have written your Apptainer definition file, you can build the application locally with the `apptainer build` command, as follows:
+Once you have written your Apptainer definition file, you can build the application locally on **Alpine** with the `apptainer build` command, as follows:

 ```
 apptainer build <localname>.sif <recipe-name>.def